Welcome to Green Turtle Shells!

 The first verse of this song emphasizes the black keys in groups of 2 and 3.
 Dividing the keyboard this way helps build 'keyboard geography' in our minds: a mental image formed from visual conclusions.
 As we look, study, and play at the keyboard, a mental map is formed.
 Use the entire hand to see, feel, and hear the black keys!

 Practice with the bubble to build finger strength and good form.
 Finger numbers will be emphasized more next week.
 For now, focus on good posture and round fingers.

 Attached are some fun puppet show coloring pages.
-Print them out, and turn on "Spring Bees" and have your child listen while they color.
+Print them out, turn on "Spring Bees," and have your child listen while they color.

 We're so excited to have our parents participate in class with us!
 Check out some terrific ideas to make the best of your Let's Play Music experience in the classroom and at home with your child

 For my convenience, I have preloaded content for the whole semester.
 I will update each future post with specific time-sensitive info before I send the link each week.
 If you choose to read ahead you might see details that don’t apply to your child’s class.
 For this reason I do not recommend reading ahead.
 Thank you!

 As a music educator of 25 years, my passion is infusing others with music!